 In order to verify the SOCR/SOCE monitors, the values for range and battery usable energy shall be measured at the time of the verification and the related values from the monitors read.
 In cases where the either monitor is reporting a flag for not being able to monitor accurately according to Annex 2, Cases A, then these vehicles shall be corrected, according to the instructions of the manufacturer, until the flag disappears and then tested.
 The manufacturer shall provide instructions on what is required to make the monitor able to provide an accurate value.

-The measured SOCR and measured SOCE values shall be determined by dividing the measured values for range and usable battery energy by the certified values for range and usable battery energy, respectively and rounded to the nearest [whole number/first decimal place] according to paragraph 7 of this GTR, expressed in %.
+The measured SOCR and measured SOCE values shall be determined by dividing the measured values for range and usable battery energy by the certified values for range and usable battery energy, respectively, expressed in %.

-SOCEmeasured=UBEmeasured UBEdeclared *100
+SOCEmeasured=UBEmeasured UBEcertified *100

-SOCRmeasured=Rangemeasured Rangedeclared*100
+SOCRmeasured=Rangemeasured Rangecertified*100

+In cases where UBEmeasured is higher than the UBEcertified, the SOCEmeasured shall be set to 100%.
+In cases where Rangemeasured is higher than the Rangecertified, the SOCRmeasured shall be set to 100%.

 6.3.3.
 Pass/Fail decision for a vehicle test

 6.3.3.1.
 Pass decision

-A vehicle test shall be considered a pass (p) when the estimated SOCR and estimated SOCE read from the vehicle are both not more than 5 percentage points greater than the respective measured value.
+A vehicle test shall be considered a pass (p) when the on-board SOCR and on-board SOCE read from the vehicle are both not more than 5 percentage points greater than the respective measured value.

 6.3.3.2.
 Fail decision

-A vehicle test shall be considered a fail (f) when either the estimated SOCR or the estimated SOCE read from the vehicle are more than 5 percentage points greater than the respective measured value.
+A vehicle test shall be considered a fail (f) when either the on-board SOCR or the on-board SOCE read from the vehicle are more than 5 percentage points greater than the respective measured value.

 6.3.4.
 Statistical Method for Pass/Fail decision for a sample of vehicles